enricopiseddu/lendingPool/README.md

 The flash loan function is summarized by the follow pseudocode:
 ```
 flashLoan (address receiver, address reserve, uint256 amountToBorrow){
-	Get the liquidity after the loan
+	Get the liquidity before the loan
 	require( liquidity >= amountToBorrow)
 	Compute the fee for the loan
 	require( fee > 0 )